On The Trip

 Our days begins with morning coffee and a relaxed breakfast, followed by packing and a mid-morning departure from camp.
 We will spend a few hours on the river before coming ashore for lunch and then go back on the water for 3-4 hours.
 Evenings include a leisurely dinner and the possibility of an exploratory hike when available.

-What type of boats to do supply?
+What type of boats do you supply?

 Our fleet of open Canadian canoes include the 'Prospector' from Esquif and the 'Tripper' supplied by Old Town.
 For our white water expeditions we utilize the Esquif Canyon to provide a dryer and more forgiving experience.
 All of our canoes are built with ABS Royalex with wooden bench seats and foam knee pads installed.